RaminHAL9001/haskell-exercises/Calculator.md

 ### 4.6.3.
 Rewrite the primitive functions to use `failParse`
-We defined the primitive functions `parse1Char` and `parseManyChars` in section 4.4, and the `liftReadS` function in section 4.2.
+We defined the primitive functions `parse1Char` and `parseManyChars` in exercise 4.4, and the `liftReadS` function in exercise 4.2.
 Originally, the types of these functions were:

 ``` haskell